Define and query hierarchically related data

 Query hierarchical data

-Without a defined hierarchy, to retrieve hierarchical data, need to iteratively query for the related records.
+Without a defined hierarchy, to retrieve hierarchical data, need to iteratively query for the related rows.
 With a defined hierarchy, you can query the related data as a hierarchy in one step.
-You are able to query records using the Under and Not Under logic.
+You are able to query rows using the Under and Not Under logic.
 The Under and Not Under hierarchical operators are exposed in Advanced Find and the workflow editor.
 For more information about how to use these operators, see Configure workflow steps.
 For more information about Advanced Find, see Create, edit, or save an Advanced Find search

 Developers will also be able to use these operators in code.
 More information Developer Documentation: Query hierarchical data